Director of Marketing & Innovation, Special Programs, and Discipline

 While Chair of the MSA English Department, Hufnagel authored the school’s writing manual and founded the school’s Writing Center.
 As a coach, he has been VIC Coach of the Year in cross-country running.
 He is the founder of the Virginia Interscholastic Cycling League, VAHS MTB Series, and Miller School of Albemarle Endurance Team.
 As a result of his work with youth and sports, Hufnagel was invited to the White House to discuss with the Obama administration initiatives to engage youth in outdoor activity and physical fitness.

-Hufnagel lives on campus with his wife Andrea, who is a former collegiate triathlon National Champion and currently one of the nation’s top-ranked professional cyclists.
+Hufnagel lives on campus with his wife Andrea, who works as High-Performance Director of the Endurance Team.